Get our rare newsletters

 UPDATED: Moldova is officially the lowest cost nearshoring location in Central and Eastern Europe.
 A fully loaded cost of an average software developer in Moldova is below $3,000 per month, and this includes office space and other overhead costs.
 Here is more about Moldovan software development outsourcing industry.

 If you haven’t heard of Moldova, it is a small Eastern European country squeezed between Ukraine and Romania, with a population of 3.6 million inhabitants.
-The country has a long history of struggle to free itself from Russia’s occupation since early 19th century.
+The country has a long history of struggles to free itself from Russia’s occupation since early 19th century.

 Consequently, Moldovan population lived through ethnic tensions and even a war in 1990s, and this may explain the level of poverty it currently experiences.
 At GDP per capita of only $2,500 is it is the poorest country in Europe.
 According to the Global Competitiveness Index, Moldova is ranked lowest for innovation in the CEE region.